 Instead of setting out to prove the American consumer would enjoy the efficiency of self-checkout in the grocery store — they might have done better to set out to presume prospective customers did not gravitate to self-checkout until, “statistical evidence nullifies it for an alternative hypothesis.”

-The UK grocery chain Tesco was blinded by it’s love for it’s idea of moving into the crowded US market for groceries.
-It was a market research mistake, according to a Marketplace story last week titled, High-end versus low-end: How do you succeed in the grocery business?
+The UK grocery chain Tesco was blinded by its love for its idea of moving into the crowded US market for groceries.
+It was a market research mistake, according to a Marketplace story titled, High-end versus low-end: How do you succeed in the grocery business?

 Tesco did its research.
 In fact, according to this story, the CEO actually moved his family to the US in order to study up.
-Other executives too, were immersed in this strange culture where — with a bow of courtesy to the Queen — we prefer coffee over tea, think “bespoke” software sounds haunted, and where football is played in four 15 minute quarters.
+Other executives too, were immersed in this strange culture where — with all due respect to the Queen — we prefer coffee over tea, think “bespoke” software sounds haunted, and where football is played in four 15 minute quarters:

 The problem according to Lempert, is the company set out to prove its assumptions right.
 The only thing it might have proved is that it’s dangerous to fall in love with an idea.
 It happens elsewhere in business too: dealmakers fall in love with an acquisition and hiring managers fall in love with a level of experience.

 In the spirit of a null hypothesis, perhaps we should set out to prove it’s not dangerous to fall in love with a deal.
 Or at least, we can keep an open mind about our own bias.